/*

 <h3>What good judgment looks like here</h3>

 The entire flight leading up to this point was a chain.
-The CAPS pull at the end was the last link in that chain breaking — the one decision that kept the chain from becoming a statistic.
+The CAPS pull at the end was the chain breaking: the one decision that kept it from becoming a statistic.
 The lessons are upstream.

 <h3>Key takeaway</h3>